pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Subscribe

-Creates an open TCP socket and listens for messages/events on specified entities.
-Requires subscribeKey at initialization.

-- Add event listeners to receive messages; subscribe() only opens the connection.
-- Message objects received include sender ID in publisher.
+Opens a socket and listens for messages/events on entities.
+Initialize with subscribeKey.
+Add event listeners to receive data; messages include sender ID in publisher.

+- Entities: channel, channelGroup, userMetadata, channelMetadata.
-- retryConfiguration can auto-reconnect and retrieve available messages (best-effort).
+- Retry: Configure retryConfiguration to auto-reconnect and retrieve any available messages.

-##### Subscription scope
+- Subscriptions:

-- subscription: entity-scoped (e.g., specific channel).
+  - subscription: scoped to a single entity.
-- subscriptionSet: client-scoped; includes one or more subscriptions created on the same pubnub instance.
-- Adding subscriptions to an existing set auto-subscribes them.
+  - subscriptionSet: scoped to the PubNub client and can include multiple subscriptions.
+Adding to a subscribed set auto-subscribes the new items.

 ### Create a subscription

-Entity-level subscription for a specific entity:

 ```
 `1// entity-based, local-scoped